Edit: (psst! this blog is constantly being updated with new Instagram updates that have been implemented since the original posting.)

 Instagram is constantly changing, adding new features, switching up their algorithm and all around just keeping us on our toes!
-Because of it’s constant changes staying on top of all the new Instagram updates can be daunting, so I’ve put together a list of 20 new Instagram features you may not know about and how to use them!
+Because of its constant changes staying on top of all the new Instagram updates can be daunting, so I’ve put together a list of 30 new Instagram features you may not know about and how to use them!

 Keep in mind that Instagram is notorious for rolling out (and sometimes removing!) their features randomly and without any predictable order so if you don’t have any of the features I’ve listed, stay patient – they’re coming your way!

 This new Instagram update makes it easier to manage your following and keep tabs on who you interact with the most and least!
 If you navigate to the list of people you’re following, you’ll now notice some new additions.

 1. Two different categories: ‘Least Interacted With’ and ‘Most Shown in Feed’2.
 A small two way arrow icon that allows you to sort your following by ‘Earliest Followed’ and ‘Latest Followed’

 For those looking to interact more with the people they’re following, these tools will significantly help you determine who’s worth engaging with.
 For example, the people you’ve interacted with the least would probably appreciate some likes and comments, and it would improve the chance of your content appearing within their feed!

 You may have heard the news, or this change may have already happened to your account, but Instagram is testing removing the amount of likes your posts get!
 This change is visible to all visitors of your feed, however you personally will still be able to see the like count when you check your post insights.